almenscorner/IntuneCD/README.md

 You have two options, using a pipeline or running it locally.
 Let's have a look at both.

 ## Parameters
-To see which parameters you have to prove just type: IntuneCD-startbackup --help, IntuneCD-startupdate --help or IntuneCD-startdocumentation --help
+To see which parameters you have to provide just type: IntuneCD-startbackup --help, IntuneCD-startupdate --help or IntuneCD-startdocumentation --help

 Options:
   * -h, --help  show this help message and exit